jonathanhliu21/simplevectors/README.md

 };
 ```

 After this, you can make your own methods interacting with the components of the vectors.
-Look at the [`vector2D.hpp`](./include/simplevectors/core/vector2d.hpp) and [`vector3D.hpp`](./include/simplevectors/core/vector3d.hpp) files for examples.

 ## License